mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 Run 45 minutes.
 A few hills.
 But generally an easy effort.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **46 minutes**

 When I woke this morning, the sorest body part was my right ankle; I'll be paying attention on the run later in the day.
-Second, I received the email letting me know that my vaccine is in town!
-I am now booked for my shot next [Thursday](ironman2021-16weeksout?thu) at 1030.
+Second, I received the email letting me know that vaccine age cohort is up next.
+I am booked for my shot next [Thursday](ironman2021-16weeksout?thu) at 1030!

 If I knew it was going to be windy this afternoon, I may have put my sneakers on before work instead of after work.
 On the backside of _Craigflower Hill_, needed to put effort into the downhill because the headwind was that strong.
 <!---->
-### Easy Kilometre Splits
+### Easy KM Splits
 ![Run Paces](/assets/jpg/run-20210506.jpeg)
 I started to feel good after 24 minutes and things felt light and easy until the end.

+ ---

 <!---->